How Pacific Werribee is responding to the COVID-19 situation.

 Planning your visit

-As part of the Stage 4 restrictions, you can only travel up to 5km from your home to shop for necessary goods and services, and only one person from your household can leave home to shop once per day.
+As part of the metropolitan Melbourne restrictions, you can only travel up to 25km from your home to shop for necessary goods and services.
 Please keep this in mind if you are planning on visiting Hoppers Crossing Shopping Centre for your essential needs.
-For more information on the Stage 4 restrictions, we encourage you to visit https://www.dhhs.vic.gov.au/stage-4-restrictions-covid-19.
+For more information on the Victorian restrictions, we encourage you to visit https://www.dhhs.vic.gov.au/stage-4-restrictions-covid-19.

-If you’re planning on visiting Hoppers Crossing Shopping Centre for your essential shopping, it’s important to plan your trip in advance to help keep our community safe.
+If you’re planning on visiting Hoppers Crossing Shopping Centre it’s important to plan your trip in advance to help keep our community safe.
 Here are some things to think about when planning your visit:

 - Avoid visiting the Centre at peak times